 The Good News

 Well the good news is that osteoporosis and osteopenia which is the stage before your bones are diagnosed as osteoporosis can be reversible.
-It won't be easier, but below a few key areas that can be altered, that can help with your bone health:
+It won't be easy, but below a few key areas that can be altered, that can help with your bone health:

 Engaging in regular exercise has benefits in reducing the rate of bone loss and lowering the risk of falls and therefore fractures.
 There are certain types of exercise which are best suited to help your bone health.
 Weight bearing exercises such as weight lifting and high impact exercise such as jumping and jogging.
 You may enjoy walking or swimming which have other great health benefits, however research has shown they have little effect on your bone health and improving their strength.